Magnetically Recoverable Pd/Fe3O4 Core-Shell Nanowire Clusters with Increased Hydrogenation Activity

 Abstract

-Core-shell nanostructures are promising candidates for the next generation of catalysts due to synergistic effects which can arise from having two active species in close contact, leading to increased activity.
-Likewise, catalysts displaying added functionality, such as a magnetic response, can increase their scientific and industrial potential.
-Here, we synthesize Pd/Fe3O4 core-shell nanowire clusters and apply them as hydrogenation catalysts for an industrially important hydrogenation reaction; the conversion of acetophenone to 1-phenylethanol.
-During synthesis, the palladium nanowires self-assemble into clusters which act as a high surface area framework for the growth of a magnetic iron oxide shell.
-We demonstrate excellent catalytic activity due to the presence of palladium while the strong magnetic properties provided by the iron oxide shell enable facile catalyst recovery.
+Abstract Core–shell nanostructures are promising candidates for the next generation of catalysts due to synergistic effects which can arise from having two active species in close contact, leading to increased activity.
+Likewise, catalysts displaying added functionality, such as a magnetic response, can have increased scientific and industrial potential.
+Here, Pd/Fe 3 O 4 core–shell nanowire clusters are synthesized and applied as hydrogenation catalysts for an industrially important hydrogenation reaction: the conversion of acetophenone to 1‐phenylethanol.
+During synthesis, the palladium nanowires self‐assemble into clusters which act as a high‐surface‐area framework for the growth of a magnetic iron oxide shell.
+This material demonstrates excellent catalytic activity due to the presence of palladium while the strong magnetic properties provided by the iron oxide shell enable facile catalyst recovery.

 Journal ID: ISSN 2192-6506; 651634